crystallabs/crysterm/README.md

 One could also define foreground and background colors and attributes by manually embedding the appropriate escape sequences into strings or using Crystal's `Colorize` module.
 Crysterm is interoperable with those approaches.

+### Performance

+By default, for development, frames-per-second value is displayed at the bottom of every Screen.
+When displaying FPS is enabled, Crysterm measures time needed to complete rendering and drawing cycles, and displays them as "R/D/FPS" (estimated renderings per second, drawings per second, and total/combined frames per second).

+Because the rendering+drawing cycle happens up to 29 times per second, the FPS value should stay above 30 of frame skipping could occur.

 ### Testing